bryanch0430-web/trading/frontend/trading-platform/README.md

-# TradeSim Platform
+# Simulation Trading Platform

-TradeSim Platform is a simulation trading platform that enables users to create an account, log in, manage their assets and funds, and execute simulated buy/sell transactions using USD.
-The platform includes both a backend service (powered by Python and PostgreSQL) and a frontend application (using a modern JavaScript framework).
+Simulation Trading Platform is a simulation trading platform that enables users to create an account, log in, manage their assets and funds, and execute simulated buy/sell transactions using USD.
+The platform includes both a backend service (powered by Python FastAPI and PostgreSQL) and a frontend application (using Vue.js).

 ## Table of Contents